Cotton mill: United Kingdom

-Mules were built with 1300 spindles, but were gradually replaced by rings.
+Mules were built with 1,300 spindles, but were gradually replaced by rings.

 The increasingly powerful engines required more boilers with economisers and superheaters.
 Mills needed reservoirs to supply the boilers and condense the steam.
 The chimneys were round and taller.
 Three types of engines were used: triple expansion horizontal cross compound engines, Inverted marine type compounds which were more compact, and Manhattans with vertical and horizontal cylinders such as the 3500 hp engine at New Pear Mill.
 Rope drives were used exclusively.
 Electricity was gradually introduced firstly on group drives driving a shaft (Little Mill, 1908), and then later on individual machines.

 United States

 Mills constructed in South Carolina increased in size.
 At Rutledge Ford the Saluda River was dammed and a power plant constructed.
 It was completed in 1904 before the construction of a state-of-the-art textile mill in 1906.
 That power plant provided for 4,800 horse power.
 The mill contained 30,000 spindles.
 By 1916 a new mill was constructed, containing 70,200 spindles and 1,300 looms.
 The town was named Ware Shoals.
 Between 1904 and 1916, the population of Ware Shoals grew from 2 men employed to maintain the newly constructed power plant, to 2,000.
 By the 1960s the mill employed 5,000 people.
-It closed in 1985.
+It closed in 1985, due to a surge of textile imports that caused a steep decline in the company's output and earnings.